-I have been doing the single mom thing for over 18 years.
+I have been doing the single mom thing for over 20 years.

 My son arrived when I was a 23 year old college student.
-His father was not interested in parenting, so my son and I on were our own.
+His father was not interested in parenting, so we were our own.
 It was not easy!
-I was scared, lonely, a bit humiliated, embarrassed, and poor.
+I was scared, lonely, a bit humiliated, and broke.
 Even though I worked 48 hours a week as an assistant manager at a local restaurant, I qualified for Medicaid.
 In fact, I was the first person to walk into the new Medicaid Healthy Start Prenatal Clinic at the local hospital.

-When my son was five years old I married someone who seemed to be the man of my dreams!
-We added two daughters to our family before our two year wedding anniversary, and my husband launched his own business.
+When my son was five years old I married the man of my dreams!
+Or so I thought.
+We added two daughters to our family before our 2nd wedding anniversary, and my husband launched his own business.
 Unfortunately, his profits were nill, and my income was not enough to meet our needs.
 When faced with deciding between the business and the family, the business won.

-On my own again, this time with three kids in tow, I was scared to death but determined to move forward.
-Did I mention that in the middle of all this my son's father showed up with his wife and four children!
+On my own again, this time with three kids in tow.
+I was scared to death but determined to move forward.
+Did I mention that in the middle of all this my son's father showed up with his wife and four children?
 In a period of two years my son went from having no siblings to having six of them!

 It is through adversity that we grow, and like you, I often feel as though I must be about 20 feet tall by now!!

-My children are fabulous individuals who are polite...at least in public, empathetic, critical thinkers, and happy.
+My children are fabulous individuals who are polite (at least in public), empathetic, critical thinkers, and happy.
 I could not be more proud of them!

 If we fail as parents, we succeed at nothing.